priv-kweihmann/oelint-adv/README.md

 * oelint.var.nativefilename - Native only recipes should be named -native
 * oelint.var.order - Variable order **[S]**
 * oelint.var.override - Check if include/append is overriding a variable
+* oelint.var.rootfspostcmd - ROOTFS_POSTPROCESS_COMMAND should not have trailing blanks
 * oelint.var.srcuriwildcard - 'SRC_URI' should not contain any wildcards
 * oelint.var.suggestedvar - Notice on suggested variables **[S]**
 * oelint.vars.appendop - Use '_append' instead of ' += '